 In 1966, Congress and President Lyndon Johnson declared Waterloo, N.Y., the "birthplace" of Memorial Day.
 In 1971, Memorial Day was declared a national holiday by an act of Congress.
 It was also placed on the last Monday in May rather than May 30.

-Other ways to observe memorial day include:
+Ways to observe memorial day include:

 - Visit your local cemetery and place flowers on the graves of family members or friends who have died in our country’s wars.
 Many people also put flowers on the graves of loved ones who have passed away.